xplay-works/Archive7zTimeStamp-SDEL/README.md

 # PREREQUISITES
 You will need
-Windows
+* Windows
-Admin rights to install the reg file
+* Admin rights to install the reg file
-  PowerShell
+* PowerShell
-  7z (64 bit version, else you need to modify the code)
+* 7z (64 bit version, else you need to modify the code)
 > [!TIP]
 > Some luck

+# TESTED WITH
+* Windows 11
+* PowerShell 5.1 Build 26080 Revision 1